frapez1/Data-Management-for-Data-Science/README.md

 This repository contains the two HWs of the [Data Management for Data Science](http://www.dis.uniroma1.it/~rosati/dmds/) course of the master's degree in Data Science.
 These are HWs carried out in groups of 2 people.

-This is the [dataset](//github.com/JeffSackmann/tennis_atp) that we used, but only the for 2019 and 2020.
+This is the [dataset](//github.com/JeffSackmann/tennis_atp) we used, but only the for 2019 and 2020.

 ## HW-1 (SQL)